 Graduate Program Coordinator Leslie Abadie counsels graduate students about technical and substantive departmental and Graduate School degree requirements for the various study programs; directs students towards professors who can help to arrange appropriate course schedules; provides staff supervision of the assignment of teaching assistants (TAs) and project assistants (PAs); disseminates information on funding opportunities and supervises the distribution of graduate fellowships, assistantships, and prizes; assists in managing the Graduate Program's various funds; and coordinates special events and workshops sponsored by the Graduate Program.
-The Graduate Program

-Coordinator serves on the Graduate Council, JCOTA, the F&S Committee, Harassment and Discrimination Committee, and the Diversity Committee Contact information: abadie@wisc.edu; 4219 Mosse Humanities; (608) 263-1961.
+The Graduate Program Coordinator serves on the Graduate Council, JCOTA, the F&S Committee, and the Harassment and Discrimination Committee.
+Contact information: abadie@wisc.edu; 4219 Mosse Humanities; (608) 263-1961.

-Graduate Admissions Coordinator and Program Assistant Marlina Polk McGiveron coordinates all TA evaluations, administers the Reader-Grader appointments, maintains student files, assists with program workshops and events, and coordinates graduate program admissions.
-She is also the support person for the Graduate Council and the Graduate Program staff.
-Contact information: polkmcgivero@wisc.edu; 4217 Mosse Humanities; (608) 263-1960.
+Graduate Admissions Coordinator and Program Assistant Abby Kennison coordinates the applications and admissions process and provides administrative support for the grad program: ankennison@wisc.edu; 4217 Mosse Humanities; (608) 263-1960.